craigbarnes/lua-gumbo/doc/api.md

     The returned value is the inserted node.

+`replaceChild(newChild, oldChild)`
+:   Remove `oldChild` node from the `childNodes` list and insert `newChild`
+    in its place.
+If `newChild` is part of an existing DOM tree, it is first removed from its parent.

+    The returned value is the removed node.

 `removeChild(childNode)`
 :   Removes `childNode` from the DOM tree and returns the removed node.

     If the given `childNode` is not a child of the caller, the method throws an error.

+`cloneNode(deep)`
+:   Returns a duplicate copy of the node on which the method is called.
+    If `deep` is `true` all [descendant] nodes are also copied.

 `walk()`
 :   Returns an iterator function that, each time it is called, returns the